Skip to main content

 Background

-Recommendations of the consultant
+Recommendations of the Consultant

-It is recommended to establish a new professional rank of “Health&Care Practitioner” (HCP) responsible for the health and care procedures at the RCHs for the Elderly (RCHEs), the RCHs for Persons with Disabilities (RCHDs) and other elderly/rehabilitation welfare service units.
-The HCP, which covers care and health duties with due emphasis on practice, can both attract people who aspire to pursue a career in the social welfare sector and offer promotion and career prospects for Health Workers (HWs), which is conducive to talent retention.
-Besides, this new rank would provide RCHs with greater flexibility in utilising their manpower resources, reduce competition for talents with the medical health sector and alleviate the tight manpower situation in RCHs.
+With the increasing demand for professional care services in the RCH sector, there is a need to nurture specialised care professionals for the welfare sector to sustain its healthy development.
+The Consultant recommends establishing a new professional rank to specialise in providing care services in RCHEs, RCHDs and other elderly/rehabilitation welfare service units.
+The new rank is a brand new care professional position dedicated to the welfare sector that can both attract people who aspire to pursue a career in the welfare sector and offer promotion and career prospects for HWs, which is conducive to talent retention.
+Furthermore, it would provide RCHs with greater flexibility in utilising their manpower resources.
+To the welfare sector as a whole, the new rank would help build up dedicated care talents for the sector, reduce competition for talent with the medical sector and alleviate the tight manpower situation in RCHs.

-Based on the existing regulatory mechanism for HWs, the SWD is recommended to be in charge of such matters as the registration, assessment and complaint of the HCPs to ensure their professional competency and ensure that they would be put under effective regulation.
+Having regard to the views of the parties concerned, the training content and the duties of the new rank, etc., the Consultant suggests designating the new rank as “Health&Care Practitioner” (HCP), reflecting the fact that the post covers both care and health duties with due emphasis on practice.
+With reference to the existing regulatory mechanism for HWs, the Consultant recommends that the SWD should be responsible for such matters as registration, assessment and complaints to ensure their professional competency and ensure that they would be effectively regulated.
 The validity period of a registration or renewal of registration as an HCP would be not more than five years.

-2. Recommendation for adjustment to training content of “Certificate in Progression Training for Care Workers”
+Recommendation (2): Adjustment to the training content of the Certificate in Progression Training for CWs

 Report and Executive Summary of Consultancy Study